muratk3n/thirdwave/en/2019/05/confstats.md

 Action - Actor triplets.
 The result is not curated, there can be mistakes, but as an overall outlook, it can be useful.

+US military bases, Syria, reverse-engineered from [source](https://bit.ly/3gOBQHx), are also added.

 [Codes](http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf)

 [Data](http://data.gdeltproject.org/events)